yarax/nnb/README.md

 # Native Node.js module for stress testing

 As you know Node.js has only one thread that doesn't allow to reach high performance in stress HTTP requesting.
-Multi request uses C++ Posix threads to reach hight concurency.
+Multi request uses C++ Posix threads to reach high concurency.
 The only limit for concurency is your system, check it `ulimit -n`

 ### Usage